HeshanPunch/HeshanPunch/README.md

 - 👋 Hi, I’m @HeshanPunch
-- 👀 I’m interested in Software Development and Business Management
+- 👀 I’m interested in Software Development, enterprenuership, and leadership
 - 🌱 I’m currently learning Software Development.
 I am very new to coding.
 Learning Java at the moment.
 - 💞️ I’m looking to collaborate on projects for school/education
 - 📫 How to reach me: linkedin.com/in/heshan-punchihewa/